-A Summer of Mx
+A Summer Internship at The Mx Group

 The experience I gained from this internship began before I was employed.
-I had done mock interviews before, but the interview conducted by the professionals here at The Mx Group forced me to think on my feet with some questions I wasn’t expecting — I really had to sell myself as a high-quality and qualified candidate.
+I had experienced mock interviews before, but the interview conducted by the professionals here forced me to think on my feet with some questions I wasn’t expecting — I really had to sell myself as a high-quality and qualified candidate.
 After the first interview, the agency reached out to set up a second-round phone interview, which filled me with both nervousness and excitement.
 It obviously went well; otherwise I wouldn’t be here months later writing this post.

 What did I like most about being an Mx employee?
 The people.
 I interacted with many during my three months here, and none of them treated me like an intern.
 They treated me like a valued member of the team, and always mentioned that they were there to help if I had questions.
 In addition, The Mx Group has created an amazing workplace culture.
 Employees get flexible schedules and summer hours.
 The company runs contests and activities to make sure there’s never a dull moment around the office.
 The top executives are accessible, which you don’t find with a lot of companies.
 And of course, I wouldn’t be a college student if I didn’t mention the free craft beer fridge.
 On top of all that, the employees here know how to have fun while getting their work done.
 We conducted a pun contest open to all employees that didn’t halt productivity at all.
 It’s also not uncommon to hear people joking around with one another during meetings, yet work still always comes first.